 In fact, libraries have a responsibility to create and maintain diverse collections that meet the standards provided in Wisconsin Administrative Code PI9.03(1)(e), Wisconsin Administrative Code PI8.01(2)(h), and Wisconsin Statute 121.02(1)(h).
 Wisconsin Administrative Code PI9.03(1)(e), Wisconsin Administrative Code PI8.01(2)(h), and Wisconsin Statute 121.02(1)(h).
 Of course no law dictates what specifically to collect in a library collection, but it seems that a publicly funded Wisconsin school library that doesn’t include diverse materials, including those about the lives and history of Black, Indigenous and People of Color, and the lives and history of those who are LGBTQ, would be failing to meet not only professional standards for collection development, but also those statutory responsibilities.
 A district’s board-approved policies and procedures, including those for materials selection, often reference the relevant state statutory requirements as well.
 Districts should check with their own legal counsel of they have questions about this.

 In addition, we want to add that many school districts have a stated commitment to equity; a district can’t fulfill such a commitment without making sure materials in libraries reflect diversity and address equity issues.

 We want to add that the same is true for public libraries.
 As noted in Wisconsin Statute 43.001, the state legislature recognizes the importance of “free access to knowledge, information and diversity of ideas by all residents of this state.”

-Both school and public library collection polices are established by their local governing boards, with these broader legislative requirements, as well as professional principles and the mission statements and goals of individual institutions all inform local policies.
+Both school and public library collection polices are established by their local governing boards, with these broader legislative requirements, as well as professional principles and the mission statements and goals of individual institutions, all ideally informing local policies.